-The first part of the so-called “Christmas portion” Handel’s Messiah is filled with Advent themes (from the beginning through “The People That Walked in Darkness”).
+The first part of the so-called “Christmas portion” of Handel’s Messiah is filled with Advent themes (from the beginning through “The People That Walked in Darkness”).
 This is probably the most readily available and familiar classical Advent music.
 My favorite recording of the Messiah is the Academy of Ancient Music version conducted by Christopher Hogwood.

 If you’re looking for more contemporary Advent music, you’ll have to look pretty hard.
 There just isn’t much out there that is specifically focused on Advent and its themes.
 I have found one more contemporary Advent CD.
 Actually, it combines Advent music with Lenten music.
 Prepare the Way of the Lord by David Phillips contains 18 instrumental tracks, half dedicated to Advent, the other half dedicated to Lent.
-This is a wonderful collection of music by an accomplished Christian pianist.

 In the past few years, I have come to enjoy listening to instrumental versions of Christmas hymns and carols during Advent.
 I save the Christmas lyrics for later on.
 Several of my favorite recordings are by Jeff Johnson and his collaborators.
-Some of Jeff’s renditions appeared on Windham Hill collections in the past.
+Some of Jeff’s renditions appeared in Windham Hill collections in the past.
 Jeff has several Christmas albums.
 My favorite is A Quiet Knowing Christmas.
-Its simplicity and elegance helps draw me close to God.
+Its simplicity and elegance help draw me close to God.
 You can purchase Jeff’s marvelous Christmas music from iTunes, or from Amazon.